 Consequently, many breastfeeding mothers would be protected because, although they may not be covered under FLSA, they are likely covered under State Law.

-Twenty-nine states, the District of Columbia and Puerto Rico have laws related to breastfeeding in the workplace.
-(Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maine, Minnesota, Mississippi, Montana, New Hampshire, New Jersey, New Mexico New York, North Dakota, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, Washington and Wyoming).
+Twenty-nine states, including the District of Columbia and Puerto Rico, have laws related to breastfeeding in the workplace.
+(Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maine, Minnesota, Mississippi, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, Washington and Wyoming).

-Additionally, the FLSA covers hospitals, schools, and government agencies despite the FLSA dollar volume requirement.
-The FLSA also covers domestic service employees, such as housekeepers, cooks, gardeners, nurses, or home health aides, if they receive at least $1,900 from one employer in a calendar year, or if they work a total of more than eight hours a week for one or more employers.
+Additionally, the FLSA covers hospitals, schools, and government agencies despite the dollar volume requirement.
+The FLSA also covers domestic service employees, such as housekeepers, cooks, gardeners, nurses, or home health aides, if they receive at least $1,900 from one employer in a calendar year or work a total of more than eight hours a week for one or more employers.

 Pumping at Work Timeline Checklist